yneves/node-bauer-crawler-extract/README.md

-# node-bauer-crawler-extract
+# node-bauer-plugin-extract
-Plugin for bauer-crawler to extract values from JSON data.
+Plugin for bauer to extract values from JSON data.